 Afterward, we will provide a thorough teeth cleaning and get them used to our standard procedures and equipment.
-We thoroughly explain our actions to your child so that they feel well-informed on what it means to go to the dentist.
+We thoroughly explain our actions to your child so they feel well-informed on what it means to go to the dentist.
 This will help them prepare for future appointments, as they will feel confident in knowing what to expect.
-If further treatment is needed, our dentists will speak with the parents and determine the best course of action.
+If further treatment is needed, our dentists will discuss the best course of action with the parents.

 Pediatric Dentistry FAQs

 When should a child first see a dentist?

 It is recommended that children see the dentist by the time they reach the age of 1 or 6 months after the child’s first tooth comes in.
 This ensures that the dentist can check up on and manage your child’s developing oral health and develop a healthy relationship with dentistry and dental care.

 Pediatric dentistry is a specialty that takes special training.
 Dentists go through extra schooling to learn how to work with children and their oral care needs as they develop.